-Accenture’s survey explored the 2015 holiday shopping trends and what Canadian consumer expectations are for holiday shopping season.
+Accenture’s 2016 holiday shopping survey explores new shopping trends and what Canadian consumer expectations are this holiday season.

 About the research:

 Accenture conducted an online survey using a representative sample of 1,500 Canadian consumers from Toronto, Montreal and Calgary in September 2016.

 You may also be interested in learning more about the U.S. results.